Wolderik/osm-knooppunten-netwerken/README.md

 Open a terminal in this project's directory.

-## Comparing nodes and network: OSM vs Routedatabank
+## Comparing hiking nodes and network: OSM vs Routedatabank

 The program can be run with the following command for analyzing nodes and network in which OSMFILE contains both nodes and network: